Multi-Volt/Flood/README.md

 The NiTi prototype employs a straightforward gantry system, powered by a high torque stepper motor.
 A T8 leadscrew is incorporated for a simple mechanical advantage to apply stress to the NiTi wires.
 The assembly process is as follows:
 1. **File Download**: Retrieve the STL files from [FLOOD-3DF](https://github.com/Multi-Volt/Flood/tree/main/FLOOD-3DF) and the .3MF file if you plan to print the design on a standard Ender 3 PRO.
-2. **Model Import**: Import the model or .3MF into an FDM 3D-Printer slicer such as [PrusaSlicer]( https://www.prusa3d.com/en/page/prusaslicer_424/).
+2. **Setup**: Import the model or .3MF into an FDM 3D-Printer slicer such as [PrusaSlicer]( https://www.prusa3d.com/en/page/prusaslicer_424/).
 Select a material profile for PETG, which is necessary for higher temperatures.
-3. **Print Setup**: Configure a print with one of each part, except for the anchors, of which you should print two.
+3. **Slicing**: Configure a print with one of each part, except for the anchors, of which you should print two.
 Ensure the slicing settings include 100% infill, supports everywhere, and a layer height of 0.16mm or lower.
 Refer to the .3MF file for printing orientations
 4. **Nut Selection**: Based on the dimensions of most of the nut pockets, identify suitable metric nuts.
 5. **Assembly**: Secure each of the items in accordance with the provided render.
 6. **Gantry Fastening**: Ensure the use of the appropriate metric T-nuts for fastening to the supplied gantry.